Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 We  deployed a web-service on a cluster in the [Azure Container Service (ACS)](https://azure.microsoft.com/en-us/services/container-service/).
 The operationalization environment provisions Docker and Kubernetes in the cluster to manage the web-service deployment.
 You can find further information on the operationalization process [here](model-management-service-deploy.md).

-### Reporting
+### Final Reporting
-Details about each of the above sections are provided in the project report [ProjectReport](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md).
-The project report also contains further details about the use case, model performance metrics, deployment, and infrastructure.
+Details about each of the above sections are provided in the compiled final project report [ProjectReport](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md).
+The project report also contains further details about the use case, model performance metrics, deployment, and infrastructure on which the project was developed and deployed.

 ## Conclusion & Next Steps